How are you doing at life? Where are you right now? Kicking some ass? Struggling a bit? Somewhere in between?

 Kicking ass at life doesn’t mean getting everything perfect all the time.
 That’s impossible.
 But to me it’s about having the courage to acknowledge when things aren’t working so well and getting curious about how to make it better.
 Entrepreneur James Altucher focuses on being one percent better a day.
 I love that.

 Get curious about what you’re really curious about.
+Does that make sense?
 What do you want your life to look like?
-Are you curious enough to actually do something about it…or are you only curious enough to hope something will happen?
-Take a step in the right direction, even if it’s a small one.
+Are you curious enough to actually do something about it…or are you only curious enough to only hope something will happen?
+These things above are things that I have seen help most people that Take a step in the right direction, even if it’s a small one.
+I have coached whether as a nutritional counselor, financial advisor or social instructor.
+It doesn’t mean that it’s your magic bullet but it may be a good place to start for you.
+Time is on your side.
 One percent a day better!

 How are you getting your shit together today?